MKindy/hb-downloader/README.md

 __This package is not endorsed, supported, or affiliated with Humble Bundle, Inc.__

-It is distributed under the MIT license.
+This package is distributed under the MIT license.
 You may use, modify, and redistribute it freely provided you agree with the terms of the license, found in the accompanying LICENSE file or online at [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).

-This is a fork with additional functionality and fixes of the software originally distributed by Brian Schkerke and available at [https://github.com/talonius/hb-downloader](https://github.com/talonius/hb-downloader).
+This repository is a fork with additional functionality and fixes of the software originally distributed by Brian Schkerke and available at [https://github.com/talonius/hb-downloader](https://github.com/talonius/hb-downloader).

 This repository contains code from Joel Pedraza's awesome `humblebundle-python` library, available at [https://github.com/saik0/humblebundle-python](https://github.com/saik0/humblebundle-python).